-Penalty: Revocation stayed, 5 year probation, (CPSE) CPLEE (8), and standard terms and conditions ($\frac{15}{14}$ - $\frac{2931}{2931}$).
+Penalty: Revocation stayed, 5 year 5-year probation, (CPSE) CPLEE (8), and standard terms and conditions (45 14-2931).

-2960(m) DISCIPLINARY ACTION BY ANOTHER STATE AGAINST A LICENSE OR REGISTRATION
+2960(m) DISCIPLINARY ACTION BY ANOTHER STATE OR COUNTRY AGAINST A LICENSE OR REGISTRATION

-In evaluating the appropriate penalty, identify the comparable California statute(s) and corresponding penalty(s).
+In evaluating the appropriate penalty, identify the comparable California statute(s) or regulation(s), and corresponding penalty(s).